nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 # [Trasmissione locale nelle Isole britanniche e in Irlanda](https://nextstrain.org/ncov/2020-03-13?c=country&legend=closed&d=tree&f_country=United%20Kingdom,Ireland&p=full)

 <!-- Looking at the British Isles & Ireland as an example, we can see several instances where viruses that are closely related to samples from other countries appear in the British Isles & Ireland.-->
-Prendendo le Isole britanniche e l'Irlanda come esempio, osserviamo diversi casi in cui compaiono nelle Isole Britanniche e in Irlanda virus molto simile a quelli presenti in altri paesi.
+Prendendo le Isole britanniche e l'Irlanda come esempio, osserviamo diversi casi in cui compaiono nelle Isole Britanniche e in Irlanda virus molto simili a quelli presenti in altri paesi.
 <br><br>

 <!-- This is consistent with 4 or more introductions from other locations. -->